lino-framework/book/docs/specs/migrate.rst

 We begin with Django migrations disabled:

+>>> shell("cat clean.sh")
+#!/usr/bin/env bash
+set -e
+rm -rf settings/migrations
+rm -f settings/default.db
+#touch migrations/__init__.py
+echo "Removed migrations and database."

 >>> shell("./clean.sh")
 Removed migrations and database.

-The :manage:`prep` command works also when Django migrations are disabled.'
+The :manage:`prep` command works also when Django migrations are disabled.
 In this context Django considers all Lino plugins as "unmigrated".
 Only some native Django plugins (contenttypes, sessions, staticfiles) are managed by
 Django: